ChrisLane/custom-lang-compiler/README.md

 Once these are installed, run the `make` command in the main directory.
 If successful, a binary should have been created in the same directory.

-### Running
+### Running Tasks
 Running the ./main binary on its own will output available tasks.

 Current Tasks (./main \<task> \<filename>): parse -     This will parse the source file and output the parsed structure. evaluate -  This will evaluate the source file and return an output for the function.

+Example run: `./main parse mysourcefile.src`

+### Running Tests
 Test sources can be found in the "tests" directory.
-"success" directory files will be succeed, "fail" directory files will purposefully fail.
+"success" directory files will succeed, "fail" directory files will purposefully fail.
+Source files use the .src extension and must have a matching filename with extension .out in the "output" directory that contains the expected output for the source file.

-Example run: `./main parse test/parse/success/bisection.src` All tests can be done by running the `make test` command.
+Example run: `./main parse test/parse/success/bisection.src`

+All tests can be done by running the `make test` command.
 The script will output which tests passed and which failed.

 ## Syntax